 We have involved PwC actuarial specialists in our audit procedures.
-We discussed the key assumptions, including expectations of the magnitude of impact on the Covid-19 pandemic, with the Company's actuaries and management and, where appropriate, challenged the assumptions.
+We discussed the key assumptions, including expectations of the magnitude of impact of the risks associated to the economic environment impacted by the war in Ukraine (e.g. inflation, changes in market trends), with the Company's actuaries and management and, where appropriate, challenged the assumptions.
 The assumptions used by management were not materially different from our expectations.
-Further, we performed sample tests on life insurance premium provision, claim liabilities, including annuities, inspections, analysis and assessment of historical adequacy of claim liabilities as well as tests of liability adequacy.
+Further, we performed sample tests on life insurance premium provision, claim liabilities, including annuities, inspections, analysis and assessment of historical adequacy of claim reserves as well as tests of liability adequacy.

 We analysed the Company's approach to setting prudence level at IBNR liabilities and accepted the accounting treatment applied based on the following aspects - accounting standards background (IFRS 4 Insurance contracts, in particular consideration of not introducing additional prudence where sufficient prudence is applied already) and alignment with the Company's risk appetite, market benchmarks and regulatory requirements.
-As part of our audit procedures, we verified a provision for reported but not settled claims on a selected sample of contracts.
+As part of our audit procedures, we assessed a provision for reported but not settled claims on a selected sample of contracts.

-We also assessed the accuracy and completeness of the disclosures in the notes to the financial statements.
+We also assessed the accuracy and completeness of the disclosures in the notes to the financial statements